hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ### async-operations

-The responses from this resource are critical for debugging and monitoring the activities that happen from any operations from several services, such as backup-recovery, block-service, hci-manager (Private Cloud Business Edition).
-Here is a tip on how to filter out those tasks (async-operations) that belong to a particular service.
+The responses from this resource are critical for debugging and monitoring the activities that happen from any API executions.
+Those APIs can be from Virtualization, Backup and Recovery, Block services, or Private Cloud Business Edition.
+Here is a tip on how to filter out those tasks (`async-operations`) that belong to a particular service.
 Use the parameter: `filter: <service> in services` like below.

-> **Note**: from this API response field **associatedResources** points to the particular asset that encounters the operation.
-To simplify the response returned by this API, use the parameter:  **select: '<properties>'** as shown below.
+> **Note**: from this API response field `associatedResources` points to the particular asset that encounters the operation.
+To simplify the response returned by this API, use the parameter: `select: <properties>` as shown below.

 ![](/img/async-operations-invocation-parameters.png "Execution of async-services using filter, sort, and select parameters")